Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Additional Results - Section

 \paragraph*{Instrumenting Demand Shocks with Government Consumption} In the empirical specification in Section \ref{resultsindustrysec}, I use the variation arising from destination-time specific changes in foreign aggregate demand.
 One might worry that if two countries $i$ and $j$ trade intensely, this measure could be plagued by reverse causality, such that if large sectors grow in country $i$ they could affect demand in country $j$.
 To further alleviate these concerns, in this section, I use foreign government consumption as an instrument.

 More specifically, the WIOD data contains information about the value of purchases of the government of country $j$ of goods of industry $r$ from country $i$ in period $t$.
 Denote this $G^r_{ijt}$.
 I apply the same steps as in Section \ref{methodology}, replacing consumer purchases with government ones.
 This procedure allows me to create a measure $\hat\eta^{rG}_{it}=\sum_j\xi^{r}_{ij}\hat\eta^G_{jt}$.
 With the understanding that, as in the main results, the estimated destination-time shifter $\hat\eta^G_{jt}$ is estimated by excluding all purchases of goods from country $i$ or industry $r$.
+I then follow the same steps as in the main specification in eq. (\ref{cardinalreg}) with the alternative instrument.
+Figure \ref{controlfunction} shows the estimated coefficients of interest.
+The full estimate is reported in Table \ref{controlfunctiontable}.
+I confirm the main results both qualitatively and quantitatively.